 A Tower Garden can grow almost anything

 Basically anything except root vegetables.
-Vining plants seem to looooove this thing.
+However, I’ve seen people even do THAT.
+Vining plants especially seem to looooove this thing.
 You can always grow flowers in it too if you wanted to!

 A Tower Garden is fun an interactive